marste/Blog/_posts/2013-06-18-download-cleanwipe-symantec.md

 Once you have downloaded the utility, please follow these instructions.

 1. Extract the file to a new folder in a convenient location, such as the Desktop, using the un-zip password provided above.
-2. Browse to the new folder and execute the utility by double clicking ‘CleanWipe.exe’
+2. Browse to the new folder and execute the utility by double clicking ***CleanWipe.exe***
 3. Follow the on-screen instructions.

+You can remove:

+* Symantec Endpoint Protection version 11.0 and newer
+* Symantec Network Access Control version 11.0 and newer
+* Symantec Antivirus 10 and newer
+* Symantec Client Security 3.0 and newer
+* Symantec Endpoint Protection Manager version 11.0 and newer
+* Symantec Protection Center (SEP Small Business Edition) 12.0 and newer
+* Windows LiveUpdate 2.0 and newer